Siddhantm09/Social_Media-Application/Readme.md

 getOtherUserProfile is dispatched in multiple components to update the latest data in user profile and then display on the UI,it is good only when the we have open profile page of any user as it can take that user's params id and can update the profile page by sending request to getUserProfile thunk, but is case of feed page dispatching getUserProfile thunk wont work because there is no id in url so the functionalities like 'Like and dislike' wont work , so in feed page we have to dispatch a new thunk which takes the post id and updates the post data buy calling API by thunk

 ## dispatch(likeAndUnlike({ postId: post.value.\_id }))

+## likeAndUnlike functionality post in feed page

+when we like or unlike a post on the feed page it goes to postSlice in likeAndUnlike Thunk after then the 2nd extraReducer is executed, so currUser id will be added or deleted from the post liked array list and if the post exist in user profile ,the post will be updated with liked or unliked post.The ifPresentidx becomes undefined and nothing gets added to user profile state.